 For the last decade I have been the head of the Medical Department at Olympic Park Sports Medicine Centre in Melbourne, the largest inter-disciplinary Sport and Exercise Medicine clinic in Australia where I am actively engaged in teaching the next generation of Sport and Exercise Physicians.
 My professional areas of interest include athletics, all codes of football, alpine skiing, lower limb injuries, exercise prescription, adolescent injuries, fatigue in athletes and exercise induced asthma, on which I completed my Masters Research in 2008.
 I still enjoy running, clinical pilates, gym, tennis and skiing when I can.

 I am married to Sophie DuBois, an incredibly talented designer and artist, and we have three children, a daughter Beatrix and two sons Louis, and Vincent.
-I also have a transgender sister, Simona, who excels in the architecture and design space, and am determined that all members of my family should not have to break the glass ceiling to get to the stars.
+I also have a transgender sister, Simona, who excels in the architecture and design space, and am determined that all members of my family and our diverse community should not have to break the glass ceiling to get to the stars.
 Everyone should be able to have had the opportunity I have had to thrive.